ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     of the comments feature.
 Once the visual design for these components is complete, we will then be implementing those specific changes within the defined scope of development.
 However, we will still make use of existing nimble components such as `nimble-button` and `nimble-text-area` to maintain a consistent design for the initial release.
--   The mobile view of the component has not been designed yet, and we are actively collaborating with the design team to create basic mockup screens.
-We will update this spec accordingly based on the progress.

 ### Prior Art/Examples